OldManBedroom/CSE15L-Lab-Report-2/index.md

 }
 ```

-Here is the Sympton of running the two tests provided above.
+Here is the Symptom of running the two tests provided above.

 The second test passed but the first test didn't.